 CBD for Diabetes: Treatment for Disease and Symptoms

-In the recent years, numerous cannabis researches are being conducted so as to find its said health benefits.
-In all these researches conducted, it has been said that cannabis has many significant effects in various diseases including diabetes.
+In recent years, numerous cannabis researches are being conducted so as to find its said health benefits.
+In all these researches, it has been said that cannabis has many significant effects in treating various diseases including diabetes.
 There are millions of people that are affected by diabetes across the world.

 With researches and studies conducted saying that cannabis has significant positive effect in treatment and control of the disease, it is truly an interesting subject.
 Well then, what are these said positive effects of CBD for diabetes?
 How does Cannabidiol help patients suffering from the different symptoms of diabetes?

-Studies in mice have shown that the incidence of diabetes in non-CBD-treated mice was significantly reduced from 83% to 30% when treated with CBD.
-Treatment with CBD also shows a significant reduction in plasma levels of proinflammatory cytokines (IFN-gamma and TNF-alpha.)
+Studies carried out on mice have shown that the incidence of diabetes in non-CBD-treated mice was significantly reduced from 83% to 30% when treated with CBD.
+Treatment with CBD also shows a significant reduction in plasma levels of pro-inflammatory cytokines (IFN-gamma and TNF-alpha.)

 Diabetes is connected with high levels of the fasting insulin, insulin resistance and low levels of high-density lipoprotein cholesterol (HDL-C).
 In the past year, a study on cannabis’s effects on fasting insulin and insulin resistance shows that cannabis users have lower fasting insulin levels.